ssl-core/ssl-core/protocols/protocols/referee/README.md

   - `next_command`: The next game command to be issued.
   - `game_events`: A list of game events that have occurred.
   - `game_events_proposals`: A list of proposed game events and their statuses.

+- `Team`:  Details of a team participating in the match.

+- `GameEventsProposal`: A proposal for a set of game events.